Are you using social media to build brand trust with your audience and clientele?

 “Every business makes mistakes.
 It is how your business responds to your mistakes that makes all the difference. “— Paul Dughi

-Testimonials are confirmation that potential customers are looking for to move to action.
+Hence, social proofs are confirmation that potential customers are looking for to move to action, that is, buy your product or services.
 It gives them the confidence to move forward since others have made the same decision.

-When you use testimonials, you are, in effect encouraging your audience to buy your product and services.
-It helps to advertise your brand or business effectively and serves as a genuine proof of your brand’s success stories.
+When you use testimonials, you are, in effect, encouraging your audience to buy your product or services.
+It helps to advertise your business effectively and serves as genuine proof of your brand’s success stories.

 Building trust and credibility on social media with your business brand require commitment and effort.